stIncMale/stincmale.github.io/_posts/2013-08-01-now-immediate.markdown

 ## [](#now){:.section-link}Now {#now}
 The notion of "now" seems to be a good enough illusion for everyday perception of time[^1].
 Let us consider with some rigor what "now" means when used with respect to something physical, that is, the universe or its part, or something logical, e.g., a data object.
-Having the current state of a system `X` assumes both of the following premises:
+Having the current state of a system `X` assumes
 * existence of absolute time, a.k.a. global time, which allows us to talk about snapshots of `X`;
 * the ability to stop time and explore a snapshot of `X` while `X` is not changing, as otherwise, the snapshot would not be the current one.